 The Youth Gardens were established more than 80 years ago by the founder of the Jardin botanique, Brother Marie-Victorin, to give young people inexpensive contact with nature.
 That tradition continues: it costs only $30 for the whole summer!

 This exceptional gardening program has introduced thousands of kids like you to urban agriculture.
 Expert educators will guide you through every step from sowing to harvesting.

 What a pleasure to share an activity with our grandchildren!

 Grandparents, register for the Youth Gardens program with one of your grandkids!
-You’ll join up with the groups who garden on Tuesday and Friday mornings for an entire season of gardening.
-Of course, you’ll be supervised by our instructors during gardening periods, and will have to respect the same commitment as our young gardeners registered on their own.
-Call us if you’d like more information and to receive the registration form that needs to be filled in by the grandparent.
+You’ll join the groups that garden on Tuesday and Friday mornings for an entire gardening season.
+Of course, you’ll be supervised by our educators during the gardening sessions, and will have to make the same commitment as our young gardeners registered on their own.
+Call us if you’d like more information and to receive the registration form for grandparents.

-Registrations for these activities will be done by mail.
-We’ll send you all the registration information at the end of May (a reminder that an extra fee is involved).
+Registration for these sessions will be by mail.
+We’ll send you all the registration information in May.